Haydn-Martin/Haydn-Martin.github.io/_posts/2024-01-11-Why-ML-in-Finance-Is-Hard.md

 Now think of the type of systems we deal with in finance.
 Can we predict the price of BP at close tomorrow?
-Do companies know what the interest rate on their mortgage products will be 6 months from now?
+Do companies know what the interest rate on their mortgage products will be a year from now?
 How about their derivative positions?

-The reason we largely don't have a clue about these things is because we are operating in a [complex](https://arxiv.org/abs/1912.05088) environment.
+The reason we can't is because we are operating in a [complex](https://arxiv.org/abs/1912.05088) environment.

 This makes ML challenging because most algorithms work best in iid, thin-tailed, tractable, linear,